tensorbot-academy/CCE_2022-26_EC/00_NucleoProjects/03_ServoMotor/ReadMe.md

 # 03_ServoMotor STM32 Project (Nucleo-F303RE)

-This project demonstrates how to control a servo motor using PWM on STM32 (Bluepill F103C8T6) with STM32CubeIDE and STM32CubeProgrammer.
+This project demonstrates how to control a servo motor using PWM on STM32 NucleoBoard with STM32CubeIDE.

 ## Setup Instructions